multisightapp/knowledge-base/operations/action-confirmation/+page.md

 	import {KeyTakeaways} from "$modules/knowledge-base"
 </script>

 Action confirmation is a critical and defining feature of multisignature wallets.
-It is the process where the **security and integrity of the wallet** are upheld or compomised.
+It is the process where the **security and integrity of the wallet** are upheld or compromised.
 Every action confirmation demands meticulous **attention and informed decision-making** by all involved participants.

 After an action is submitted within a multisig wallet, it enters a queue of pending actions **awaiting review and confirmation**.
 For the action to become executable, it must receive a **predefined number of confirmations** from the wallet's owners.
 Each involved owner must carefully verify the accuracy and origin of all action details, including: